CrescentCloud/AWS-CICD-Terraform/README.md

 setting up CodeBuild job that seamlessly deploys Terraform configurations whenever there are new commits in GitHub repository.

-** Terraform will install WebApp in this project with necessary aws resources ** S3 as Remote Backend
+** Terraform will install WebApp in this project with necessary aws resources<br>
+** S3 as Remote Backend